pepetata/cd4vl/README.md

-This app is intended to simplify the product addresses and to create five check digits for each location.
+This app is intended to simplify the product addresses and to create five check digits for each location:

+	- It copies the locations from VL;
+	- Allow to edit those locations to have only corridor and slot information (can have other but it is not recommended);
+	- Generate check digits;
+	- Print labels for the locations.

 It comes with its own Apache v2.4 for Windows.